silentgameplays/DeusEx-GOTY-Resolution-Fix-Windows/README.md

 # deus-ex-game-of-the-year-edition-fix-without-mods
+DeusEx GOTY Resolution Fix No Mods
-deus ex game of the year edition fix without mods(Kentie) How to use:
+How to use:

-1) Install Original Deus Ex Game of the Year edition via Steam or GOG 2)Replace the main deusex.exe file with this one 3)That is it,configure to your liking and enjoy the original
+1. * Install Original Deus Ex Game of the Year edition via Steam or GOG

+2. * Go to C:\Program Files (x86)\Steam\steamapps\common\Deus Ex\System

+3. * Find the DeusEx.ini file

+4. * Find the default values:

+* FullscreenViewportX=640
+* FullscreenViewportY=480

+5.* Change these values to:

+* FullscreenViewportX=1920

+* FullscreenViewportY=1080

+That's it,enjoy.
+Thanks
+gimalaji_blake